guitargeek/XGBoost-FastForest/README.md

 [![Build Status](https://travis-ci.com/guitargeek/XGBoost-FastForest.svg?branch=master)](https://travis-ci.com/guitargeek/XGBoost-FastForest) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3819838.svg)](https://doi.org/10.5281/zenodo.3819838)

-In science, it is very common to protoype algorithms with Python and then put them in production with fast C++ code.
+In science, it is very common to prototype algorithms with Python and then put them in production with fast C++ code.
 Transitioning models from Python to C++ should be as easy as possible to make sure new ideas can be tried out rapidly.
-The __FastForest__ library helps you to get your xgboost model into a C++ production environment as quickly as possible.
+The __FastForest__ library helps you to get your XGBoost model into a C++ production environment as quickly as possible.

 The mission of this library is to be:
-* __Easy__: deploying your xgboost model should be as painless as it can be
+* __Easy__: deploying your XGBoost model should be as painless as it can be
 * __Fast__: thanks to efficient data structures for storing the trees, this library goes easy on your CPU and memory
 * __Safe__: the FastForest objects are not mutated when used, and therefore they are an excellent choice in multithreading environments